 A seasoned local attorney could help a railroad worker diagnosed with colon cancer file a claim to collect compensation.
 The Federal Employer’s Liability Act (FELA) governs railroad worker claims for compensation.
 One of the benefits of FELA is that a worker may generally obtain a broader range of compensation than they would by filing a worker’s compensation claim.
 However, the worker must show that the railroad company was negligent in some way and that this negligence led to their colon cancer diagnosis.

 For example, if the railroad company failed to complete adequate inspections of its locomotives, or implemented poor training procedures and unnecessarily exposed workers to hazardous substances, the company could be liable in a FELA claim.
 There may also be cases where the worker’s own negligence on the job contributed to the progression of their disease.
 Even if the worker is found partially responsible for their injuries, they can still collect damages.
 The railroad need only be a partial cause of the disease.

 Compensation for Ohio Railroad Workers Diagnosed with Colon Cancer

-Economic damages are fixed costs related to the worker’s injury, such as the medical expenses, physician bills, chemotherapy, and wage loss.
-Non-economic damages, on the other hand, are the abstract losses associated with the colon cancer diagnosis.
+Economic damages are fixed costs related to the worker’s injury, such as medical expenses, physician bills, chemotherapy, and wage loss.
+Non-economic damages, on the other hand, are the abstract losses associated with a colon cancer diagnosis.
 These can include the individual’s loss of life enjoyment, loss of consortium, future lost earnings, ongoing medical bills, pain, and suffering.